 Third, it is well known that students' positive motivation is the most important factor for successful learning in general and language learning in particular.
 The best for learning is what some Russian psychologists like Leontiev (1975) call intrinsic process motivation.
 Intrinsic process motivation (often called simply intrinsic motivation in Western psychological literature - Williams, & Burden, 2007: 123) is manifested in cases when a person is enjoying the process of activity itself - regardless of the significance of its goals and achievements in it for the individual's life, career, etc. Games that people play for pleasure and not for achieving a definite goal are the best examples of situations in which intrinsic process motivation is most vividly demonstrated.
-Intrinsic process motivation is activated, it establishes a direct link between the activity and its goal, so that the activity begins to be done for its own sake (Heckhausen, 1991), just for the pleasure of doing it.
+Intrinsic process motivation is the most effective one for learning purposes because when that kind of motivation is activated, it establishes a direct link between the activity and its goal, so that the activity begins to be done for its own sake (Heckhausen, 1991), just for the pleasure of doing it.